 Modern active pickups manufacturers like EMG or Seymour Duncan found the way to reduce costs in main production, produce a signature sound and create a dual resonance by making both humbucker coils mechanically equal but unbalance them electronically:

 Seymour Duncan Blackouts: "Active humbuckers use unbalanced inputs in a differential preamp.
 The problem is, an unbalanced differential preamp is not very effective at cancelling hum.
 Our engineers figured out how to capture the tone that players want in an active design, but using balanced inputs.
 The result is 12dB to 14dB less noise, plus more lows, more highs, and more output.
 Simply put, Blackouts have more tone than other active pickups."

 Note that this description form Seymour Duncan also fits perfect with the EMG81 circuit analysis.

 Designing unbalanced preamps can enrich the tone, widening the frequency response.
 The side effect is the increase of hum voltage gain (common mode).

 Bajaman proposed a DIY project inspired in EMG81 active circuit.
 The values of the resistors in the pre-amp are modified in order to create a different tone response.
-Bajaman designed a balanced diferential amplifier with higher bias resistances (R4 and R5) of 1MΩ and feedback resistor R3 of 500KΩ.
+Bajaman designed a balanced differential amplifier with higher bias resistances (R4 and R5) of 1MΩ and feedback resistor R3 of 500KΩ.

 - The coils will be loaded with 500KΩ approx, giving similar tone as most Gibson pickups used in Les Pauls and 335s which use 500k volume pots.
 Featuring more brightness because the fresonance will be higher and more pronounced compared to the EMG81.

 - The voltage gain is increased, it is 16 times or 24dB (Gdif=R3/R1), this extra output makes the EMG81 lifeless in comparison.
 Noise cancellation is better than in EMG81 because the balanced topology.
 In the other hand, the double resonance effect pursued by EMG will be lost.